 A tight budget doesn’t have to mean a life without art.
 There are some places that you can enjoy works of art in person for free or at least at a discount.

-- Most auction houses offer preview days before a sale.
-At this time, it’s usually free to walk around the auction gallery and have a look at the pieces about to go on the block.
+- Most auction houses offer previews for a few days before each auction.
+At this time, it’s usually free to walk around the auction gallery and have a look at the pieces about to go up for sale.
 The auctions themselves are also free to observe, though some kind of registration may be required.

 - Local arts events are great ways of seeing artists from your area, and they’re almost always free.
 These include small, outdoor art fairs in public parks and squares, open studio events (where you can visit artists in their studios), and exhibitions in shops and public buildings.
 I’ve attended local art shows in libraries, community buildings, cultural centers, coffee shops, bookstores, civic buildings like the courthouse, performing arts centers, art schools, colleges, historic houses, and more.

 Cover image: Wanderer above the Sea of Fog (1818) by Caspar David Friedrich.
 Hamburger Kunsthalle in Hamburg, Germany.

 Art galleries provide often-overlooked free opportunities to see art in person.
 Their perceived snobbishness and exclusivity often stop people from taking advantage of them, but that attitude is not always accurate in my experience.
 Art galleries are basically stores that sell art, and they are generally a lot less intimidating than you might think.

 You all probably know that I love art museums and galleries, but I’m also a really big fan of local arts events run in public gathering places.
 In this post, I’ll tell you why I think they’re worth attending.